 First hand, second hand, etc. (mid-15c.) are from the notion of something being passed from hand to hand.
 At hand is from c.
 1200 as "near in time," c.
 1300 as "within reach."
 Out of hand (1590s) is opposite of in hand "under control" (c.
 1200).
 Adverbial phrase hand-over-fist (1803) is nautical, suggestive of hauling or climbing by passing the hands one before the other alternately.

 Phrase on the one hand ... on the other hand is recorded from 1630s, a figurative use of the physical sense of hand in reference to position on one side or the other side of the body (as in the lefthand side), which goes back to Old English Hands up! as a command from a policeman, robber, etc., is from 1863, from the image of holding up one's hands as a token of submission or non-resistance.
 Hand-to-hand "in close contact," of fighting, is from c.
 1400.
-Hand-to-mouth is from c.
+Hand-to-mouth "said of a person who spends his money as fast as he gets it, who earns just enough to live on from day to day" [Bartlett] is from c.
 1500.
 Hand-in-hand attested from c.
 1500 as "with hands clasped;" figurative sense of "concurrently" recorded from 1570s.